5 recommended OTC drugs

 • Magnesium.

-• Omega-3 as anti-inflammatory.
+• Omega-3 anti-inflammatory.

-• Quercetin — a natural antihistamine.
+• Quercetin — natural antihistamine.

 • N-acetylcysteine — thins secretions.

-Do NOT use: aspirin, NSAIDs (may trigger an attack), non-selective beta-blockers, oral decongestants.
+DO NOT use: aspirin, NSAIDs (may trigger an attack), non-selective beta-blockers, oral decongestants.

 Severe attack — warning signs